veliovgroup/ostrio-Neo4jreactivity/readme.md

 But at the same moment `collection`/`publish`/`subscription` approach has latency compensation and let to work with data and requests as with minimongo instance, but limited to simple `insert`/`update`/`remove` operations on data sets, so you can't set relations, indexes, predicates and other Cypher query options (__Labels and Properties__ is well supported.
 For Labels use `__labels` property as `{__labels: ":First:Second:Third"}`).

+##### Long-polling
+This package has built-in mechanism of  database long-polling, all active subscriptions will be updated every 25 seconds if changes was made out of this driver structure, i.e.: directly into Neo4j or somehow else via other drivera, connectors and apps.
+This feature will be removed as soon as `listener` or some kind of `observer` will be implemented inside Neo4j driver.

 API
 =======